-I wrote a story I could have sent out to the world, but it is a story of two people sorting through the trials and tribulations of their relationship, exactly the kind of story WeConcile is filled with (and really useful for those learning to improve their relationships) but I’m feeling bored with that kind of writing because I’m ready for what is next.
-If you want to read it, you can find it here: http://weconcile.com/blog/?p=370.
+I wrote a story I could have sent out to the world, it is a story of two people sorting through the trials and tribulations of their relationship, exactly the kind of story WeConcile is filled with (and really useful for those learning to improve their relationships).
+If you want to read it, you can find it here: https://www.jenniferlehrmft.com/learning-to-reconnect/.

 It is useful because we are all evolving.
 We are all alive.
 We all have times of change and times of overwhelm.
 We are all grappling with the voices in our heads that tell us what we should be doing.
 And sometimes we are in the middle of a big pregnancy, our lives are on the cusp of changing completely, there are a million details to take care of, but no matter what we do, the baby isn’t ready.